albertosaurus/rails-audio_glue/README.markdown

 # Rails AudioGlue

-Rails plugin which integrates AudioGlue - library to assemble audio from chunks with templates.
+Rails plugin which integrates AudioGlue - library to assemble audio from snippets using templates.

 ## Usage